(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 How to Do It

 Data visualization tools, like a sales dashboard, make it easier to analyze your sales trends.
 Dashboards with interactive charts and graphs can readily be understood.
-You’ll be able to analyze information quicker, which means you can also use it quicker.
+You’ll be able to analyze information quicker, which means you can also act on it quicker.

 People respond better to numbers in a graphic format.
 When managers better understand what’s driving performance, they can make the right adjustments when needed.